1,397 Gaelic speakers in Aberdeenshire

 We have been teaching Scottish Gaelic (Gàidhlig) and culture for a hundred years, led by teachers and researchers passionate about Gaelic and whose work directly influences Scottish policy on keeping Gaelic alive, healthy and important in Scotland today.

-You will learn more about Scotland's oldest living language and develop your Gaelic skills in a friendly and supportive environment, either as your main focus of study or in addition to other subjects – for example you may be a teacher keen to add teaching in Gaelic language to your skill set.
+You will learn more about Scotland's oldest living language and develop your Gaelic skills in a friendly and supportive environment, either as your main focus of study or in addition to other subjects – for example, you may be a teacher keen to add teaching in Gaelic language to your skill set.

 Opportunities for graduates fluent in Scottish Gaelic are very good.
 Teaching, Gaelic development, arts management and librarianship are all career options and the commitment in Scotland to Gaelic broadcasting means increasing demand for Gaelic graduates to work in the media.

-You will thrive in our friendly and vibrant international community, on our beautiful medieval campus with great facilities for learning, sports and leisure and many opportunities to develop additional skills and designed to make you a highly sought-after graduate in whatever career path you choose.
+You will thrive in our friendly and vibrant international community, on our beautiful medieval campus with great facilities for learning, sports and leisure and many opportunities to develop additional skills designed to make you a highly sought-after graduate in whatever career path you choose.

 Gaelic at Aberdeen explores the culture and literature of the language and its people in both historical and modern contexts.
 The courses on offer will give you the opportunity to develop your knowledge and understanding of topics that particularly interest you.
 You will develop advanced language and communication skills by focusing equally on the four language skills of reading, writing, listening and speaking.